 If you’re looking for a zoo experience that’s fun for the whole tribe and unlike any other zoo you’ve seen before – head to Werribee Open Range Zoo.
-We took the tribe in the school holidays and absolutely loved every minute of our visit.
 Here’s why a trip to Werribee Open Range Zoo is a must for your tribe.

 Take the tribe on a safari